Lucidchart Alternatives by Switching Job

 4. Microsoft Visio

-Choose Visio when the organization already trusts Microsoft 365 and needs enterprise diagram types, templates, stencils, and IT-approved collaboration.
+Choose Visio when your firm trusts Microsoft 365 and needs its diagram types, templates, stencils, and IT controls.
+It is a common fit for network maps, software plans, ERDs, and UML work.

 5. Gliffy